An "Existential Crisis”: What It Is and What To Do About It

 Because if what we’re getting at here is correct, on the other side of these crises, if we go through them properly…are potential treasures.

 Maybe potential existential crisis are all around us.

-Maybe they’re lying all around us, like relics from past wars, half-buried and full of priceless treasures, just waiting to be rediscovered and resolved.
+Maybe they’re lying all around, like damaged relics from past wars, half-buried and concealing priceless treasures, just waiting to be rediscovered and resolved.

-Perhaps each of us can embark a treasure-hunting expedition to seek out those life-draining contradictions and plot-holes within us that hold us back and weigh us down, whether we realize it or not.
+Maybe each of us can set out on a treasure-hunting expedition to track down those life-draining contradictions and leaky plot-holes inside us that weigh us down, trip us up and hold us back, whether we realize it or not.

-Maybe an existential crisis can be a door.
+Maybe he knew that an existential crisis can be a door.